Bert-JanP/Hunting-Queries-Detection-Rules/Defender For Endpoint/PowerShellInvokeWebrequest.md

 #### Description
 Adversaries may abuse PowerShell commands and scripts for execution.
 PowerShell is a powerful interactive command-line interface and scripting environment included in the Windows operating system.
 The function Invoke-Webrequest can be abused to remotely download script to the local file system for execution.
 This query can be used to list the commandline downloads.
 Since this request can be expected for certain workloads in your environment a additional filter is added, to only alert on servers if this executed.

+There are additional filters build into this query to only filter on servers, or only filter if the commandline mentions a IPv4 address.

 #### Risk
 A malicious script is remotely downloaded and executed.